 Paper notebooks (aka Traveler's Notebooks) are popular among paper crafters and used for everything from list making to memory keeping.
 It's a perfect & portable blank canvas for creativity!

 I've designed this notebook specifically as a companion alongside my December Daily project this year.
 I've always wanted something that I could easily grab to make quick notes in and jot down ideas.
 A place for raw thoughts that may or may not make it into my finished album.
 I love that this notebook doesn't have to be "perfect".

 It's super easy to make a notebook like this with some blank paper, and fun card stock pattern paper for the cover.
 I also knew that I wanted to add a bit of structure to my notebook since I would be using to document specific things in December.
 I choose to use a digital template from Ali Edwards as a base for my pages, then I added my own text to the pages to act as categories for my notes.
 I chose to create this using Canva, because it's super easy to use, but the steps I'm going to share should work in what ever digital design/editing software you like to use.
 (Canva is creative design software that is user friendly, and free to use.
 Canva Pro is an upgraded feature packed version available for an additional fee.
 This tutorial was done using Canva Pro.
 All features may not be available in the basic version).
-You can check out this post to see why I LOVE designing my Hybrid Memory keeping projects in Canva.
-And how I used Canva for my 2020 Week In The Life Album here.

 Here's a photo walk through of the steps.